 Tonopah was the last of the silver boom towns.
 Today, the town thrives on tourism, celebrating its past while also looking forward to a bright future.

 The Tonopah Mining Park dominates the skyline over downtown and is well worth a visit to explore the preserved mining works.
+Admission to the park for self-guided walking tours will be free during the 4th of July holiday weekend, except for July 4th itself, when the park will be closed.
+See our Tonopah Mining Park page for more information.

 The Central Nevada Museum celebrates Nevada’s “wild west” heritage.